emilchr/jamming/README.md

 # Jammming

-This project is a web app connected to Spotify via the WebAPI.
+This React project is a web app connected to Spotify via the Web API.
 The main purpose of this web app is to search for tracks, add them to a playlist, then save the playlist to the users library.

 ## Features